 This article is designed to answer many questions we routinely hear form policyholders about homeowner’s insurance.
 This blog is intended to arm homeowners with information necessary to obtain the maximum value from their homeowner’s coverage.
-While we have tried to answer many important questions, the best way to get specific answers relevant to your unique situation is to contact our law firm and speak with an experienced Miami insurance claims attorney.

 Yes.
 Homeowner’s polices require policyholders to cooperate during the adjustment process, so the insurer can determine the extent of the damage, cause of the loss, and appropriate remedial strategies.
 Typically, the person the insurer sends to conduct an inspection will contact you to arrange an appointment especially if the inspection will include the inside of the premises.
-The representative of the insurer may provide “loss control recommendations.”
-When such recommendations are provided, the insured should implement these measures because all policyholders have a duty to mitigate damages under a policy.

-The insurer may have the right to keep a portion or all of the premium depending on the terms of the policy.
+The insurer may have the right to keep a portion of, or all of the premium depending on the terms of the policy.
 Some policies require the insured to pay a certain minimum premium or specify that the full premium is “earned.”
 Certain policies also require an insured who changes his or her insurance carrier mid-term to pay a “short-rate” penalty.

 Standard homeowner’s policies generally contain an exclusion that applies if the home is going to be vacant for an extended period like 30-60 days.
 If you travel for extended periods or might need time to secure a new tenant for a rental property, you might want to purchase special coverage for losses that occur during extended periods of vacancy.
 Insurers require an endorsement and special premium for this coverage because homes are more vulnerable to vandalism when they are clearly empty.
 Further, the homeowner is in a better position to cope with a peril that causes loss when residing on the premises.
 The increased ability of a homeowner to prevent a loss or mitigate the extent of the damage explains the rationale for the vacancy exclusion.